Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "*‘Huh?’* What does *‘huh’* mean?"

-"It means, uh…" Xiù waved a hand at the test.
+"It means, uh..."
+Xiù waved a hand at the test.

 "...Oh.
-You, uh… you are, huh?"
+You, uh... you are, huh?"

 Xiù gave her a wry version of her best troll-grin. "...Nope.
 It’s negative."